bvbohnen/X4_Customizer/Documentation.md

        * ignore_extensions
          - Bool, if True then extensions will be ignored, and files are only sourced from the source_folder or x4_folder.
          - Defaults to False
+       * make_maximal_diffs
+         - Bool, if True then generated xml diff patches will do the maximum full tree replacement instead of using the algorithm to find and patch only edited nodes.
+         - Turn on to more easily view xml changes.
+         - Defaults to False.
        * transform_log_file_name
          - String, name a text file to write transform output messages to; content depends on transforms run.
          - File is located in the output extension folder.